niravasher/inCube-website/README.md

 # inCube-website

+### Users can create new projects, and can upload files as attachments

-### Users can enter information about their projects
+### Users can also view existing projects, with their details